 type, and enter

-notice how the selected boundary segments change to blue to indicate
+OK button, notice how the selected boundary segments change to

 Next, specify the PDE itself through a dialog box that is accessed by clicking the button with the PDE icon or by selecting PDE Specification from the PDE menu.
 In PDE mode, you can also access the PDE Specification dialog box by double-clicking a subdomain.
 That way, different subdomains can have different PDE coefficient values.
 This problem, however, consists of only one subdomain.